nawabahmadreshi/documentation/pages/getting-started/configuring-links.md

 | $android_redirect_timeout | Control the timeout that the clientside JS waits after trying to open up the app before redirecting to the Play Store.
 Specified in milliseconds | `750`
 | $one_time_use | Set to 'true' to limit deep linking behavior of the generated link to a single use.
 Can also be set using `type` | `false`
 | $custom_sms_text | Text for SMS link sent for desktop clicks to this link.
 Must contain `{% raw %}{{ link }}{% endraw %}` | Value of **Text me the app page** in [Settings](https://dashboard.branch.io/settings)

+#### Triggering links from within an iFrame

+Note that on iOS 9 and 10, Apple has tough restrictions around redirecting from within an iFrame.
+If you need to trigger a Branch link from an iFrame, we recommend that you use the following:

+{% highlight js %}
+window.open(<Branch link here>);
+{% endhighlight %}

 ### Deepviews